 Owning a swimming pool is one of the coolest things (literally and figuratively) one can do.
-Not only do you get to enjoy a water-filled day whenever you like, but you also get to host a plethora of get-togethers.
+Not only do you get to enjoy a water-filled day whenever you like, but you also get to host a plethora of get-togethers (when the timing’s right, that is).

 But, with every advantage of pool ownership, comes a disadvantage.
 And one of the biggest drawbacks is cleaning your swimming pool.
 Sure, the chlorine you add to the water as well as your pool pump and filter do a decent job, but the best pool vacuum cleaners complete the task of keeping a swimming pool clean.

 These devices use suction (from an internal source, a garden hose or your pool’s pump) to pick up the dirt and debris from the pool floor and walls.
-This, in turn, gives you and your guests a grime-free swimming experience.
+This, in turn, gives you and your guests a grime-free swimming experience — which is especially necessary in our modern-day world of immense germaphobia.

 In this article, we’ll first answer all your questions about pool vacuum cleaners, and then we’ll dive into the best models available right now.